Submissions Instructions

 Articles tend to analyze a problem and suggest a solution.
 Such analysis usually articulates some background information to inform the reader before turning to a novel argument.
 Along these lines, published articles regularly follow a traditional roadmap of introduction, background, analysis/argument, and conclusion, and provide a comprehensive treatment of a particular area of law.
 Articles tend to be formal in both the author’s tone and in the obligation to ground information and analysis in comprehensive substantive support via consistent citation.

-The Columbia Law Review Articles Committee is actively accepting submissions for its Summer 2024 selection window.
+The Columbia Law Review Articles Committee is no longer accepting Article submissions for its August 2024 selection window.
+We anticipate reopening for our summer submission window on or around February 1, 2025.

 Essays